Bradycardia (Peri-Arrest)

 • Heart failure – pulmonary oedema (LV failure) and/or raised JVP (RV failure)

-• 1st line: atropine 500mcg IV (alternative: glycopyrrolate)
+• 1st line: atropine 500mcg IV

-• Repeat every 3-5 minutes, up to a maximum of 6 doses / 3mg
+• Repeat every 3-5 min, up to 6 doses (3mg)

-• If ineffective → consider 2nd line drugs:
+• If ineffective: consider 2nd line drugs

 • Isoprenaline